INSAgenda/actix-error/README.md

 }
 ```
 ## Usage
-You can for example define an error for actix
+You can for example define an error for actix:
 ### Define errors
 ```rust
     #[derive(resterror::AsApiError, Debug, Clone)]